Kambo (drug)

-Kambo, which originated as a folk medicine practice among the Amazon indigenous peoples, is also administered as an alternative medicine treatment in the West, often as a pseudoscientific cleanse or detox.
+Kambo, which originated as a folk medicine practice among some indigenous peoples in the Amazon basin, is also administered as a complementary medicine and alternative medicine treatment in the West, often as a pseudoscientific cleanse or detox.
 The ceremony involves burning an arm or leg and applying the kambo secretion directly to the burn.
 Promoters claim that kambo helps with several illnesses or injuries.
-There is no scientific evidence that it is an effective treatment.
+There is no scientific evidence that it is an effective treatment and causal evidence is limited.

-It seems to be particularly dangerous to take a kambo with large quantities of water.
+It seems to be particularly dangerous to take kambo with large quantities of water.
 Doing that is associated with SIADH and severe electrolyte imbalances: changes in plasma and urine osmolarity, hypokalemia, hypomagnesemia and hypophosphatemia.
 Naloxone is under study as a possible antidote; hospital treatment also includes medicines to protect organs from damage and restore electrolyte function.